-Learn the basics of using a digital camera at home, at work, or traveling, whether you have a point-and-shoot with some features or a fancy new DSLR.
-This intimate, laid-back, and non-competitive class will teach you how to use your new camera - or make better use of your existing camera's features.
+Learn the basics of using a digital camera at home, at work, or while you travel, whether you have a point-and-shoot with some features or a fancy new DSLR.
+This intimate, laid-back, and noncompetitive class will teach you how to use your new camera or make better use of your existing camera's features.

 With a mixture of lecture and hands-on photography, this class will cover taking photographs and setting up a digital photo workflow.
 You must take some photos before you come, but we'll also shoot during the day.

-After shooting, we'll review your images using your preferred software (iPhoto, Lightroom, Aperture, etc.).
-You will receive feedback, tips and management techniques based on the widely accepted ASMP Best Practices website and book as well as exposure and composition help.
+After shooting, we will overview the most important steps in the editing process.
+The steps will be demonstrated with a variety of common software choices (iPhoto, Lightroom, Aperture, Photoshop etc.).
+You will receive feedback, tips, and management techniques based on the widely accepted ASMP Best Practices website and book, as well as exposure and composition help.

-Bring your camera, cables, memory cards, laptop and everything that came with the camera, especially the manual!
+- Please bring your camera, cables, memory cards, laptop, and everything that came with the camera, especially the manual!
 Every camera model is unique, and if we can't solve a problem, we can look it up!

 Photographers who are just starting out and hobbyists/amateurs who want to get better.
-You should have either a DSLR or a point-and-shoot with priority modes and sound working knowledge of either a PC or Mac.
+Many take this class soon after or just before getting a new camera.
+You should have either a DSLR, Mirrorless interchangeable lens, or a point-and-shoot camera with priority modes (M,A,S,P).
+Contact BDA if you are not sure about your camera.